Xian Shaanxi, China Travel Guide

 Newer subway stations and trains are generally accessible (elevators, ramps).
 Older bus stops plus some older buses may have limited accessibility.
 Research specific routes.

-Knowing elementary phrases like "Where is the X station?"
+Knowing elementary words such as "Where is the X station?"
 (X zhàn zài nǎlǐ?) can be useful.
 Observe local traditions for smoother interactions.

 Stick to clearly marked, official taxis.
 If unsafe, note license plate and driver ID.
 Avoid unmarked cars.